 Idaho Truck Idling Law

 Idaho has no statewide idling time limit, and a 2024 law (HB 533) went the other way.
-It spells out that a commercial truck may idle for heat or AC while the driver rests, and a parked reefer may idle to protect its load, as long as the truck has a working muffler.
-Idling in residential areas is not allowed.
+It spells out that a commercial truck may idle for heat or AC while the driver rests (including via an APU), and a parked reefer may idle to protect a perishable or pharmaceutical load, as long as the truck has a working muffler.
+The law is written to override local idling ordinances, though the resort towns of Ketchum and Hailey have their own 3-minute limits.

 When you can keep idling

-- State law protects idling for heat or AC while a driver rests
+- State law protects idling for heat or AC while a driver rests, including via an APU

-- A parked reefer may idle to protect its load
+- A parked refrigerated truck may idle while laden with perishable goods or pharmaceuticals to protect its load

 APUs and idle-reduction gear